Enterprize (1790 ship): Career

-5th enslaving voyage (1796–1797): Captain Heron sailed from Liverpool on 9 November 1796, bound for West Africa, and started acquiring captives on 14 March 1797.
+Heron started acquiring captives on 14 March 1797.
 She embarked 363 captives and sailed from Africa on 13 May.
-She stopped at Barbados and arrived at Kingston on 1 July with 362 slaves.
-She sailed from Kingston on 20 October and arrived back at Liverpool on 12 December.
+She stopped at Barbados and arrived at Kingston on 1 July, with 362 slaves.
+She sailed from Kingston on 20 October, and arrived back at Liverpool on 12 December.
 She had sailed from Liverpool with 40 crew members and had suffered no crew deaths on her voyage.

-6th enslaving voyage (1798–1799): Captain Heron sailed from Liverpool on 10 April 1798, bound for West Africa.
+6th voyage transporting enslaved people (1798–1799): Captain Heron sailed from Liverpool on 10 April 1798, bound for West Africa.
+In 1798, 160 vessels sailed from English ports, bound for the trade in enslaved people; 149 of these vessels sailed from Liverpool.

 Enterprize stopped at Barbados and arrived at St Croix on 10 December with 347 captives.
 She arrived back at Liverpool on 26 February 1799.
 She had left Liverpool with 43 crew members and had suffered four crew deaths on her voyage.

 At the time Saint Croix was a Danish colony.
 In 1792, the Danish government passed a law that would outlaw Danish participation in the trans-Atlantic enslaving trade, from early 1803 on.
 This led the government in the Danish West Indies to encourage the importation of captives prior to the ban taking effect.
 One measure that it took was to open the trade to foreign vessels.
-Records for the period 1796 to 1799 show that 24 British enslaving ships, most of them from Liverpool, arrived at St Croix and imported 6,781 captives.
+Records for the period 1796 to 1799, show that 24 British enslaving ships, most of them from Liverpool, arrived at St Croix and imported 6,781 captives.

-7th enslaving voyage (1799–1800): Captain Heron sailed from Liverpool on 13 May 1799.
-Enterprize acquired captives and arrived at Kingston on 28 January 1800 with 304 captives.
+7th voyage transporting enslaved people (1799–1800): Captain Heron sailed from Liverpool on 13 May 1799.
+In 1799, 79 vessels sailed from English ports, bound for the trade in enslaved people; 59 of these vessels sailed from Liverpool.

+Enterprize arrived at Kingston on 28 January 1800, with 304 captives.
 She sailed from Kingston on 28 March and arrived back at Liverpool on 7 June.
 She had left Liverpool with 42 crew members and she suffered six crew deaths on her voyage.

-8th enslaving voyage (1801–1802): Captain Caesar Lawson acquired a letter of marque on 28 May 1801.
+8th voyage transporting enslaved people (1801–1802): Captain Caesar Lawson acquired a letter of marque on 28 May 1801.
 He sailed from Liverpool on 21 June.
+In 1801, 147 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

 Enterprize arrived at Kingston on 3 December.
 She sailed from Kingston 2 February 1802, and arrived back at Liverpool on 16 March.
 She had left Liverpool with 38 crew members and she suffered nine crew deaths on her voyage.
 She returned to Liverpool with a cargo of cotton coffee, sugar, and some wine.

-9th enslaving voyage (1802): Captain Thomas W. Egerton sailed from Liverpool on 21 May 1802.
-She arrived at Havana on 28 November 1811 with 225 captives.
+9th voyage transporting enslaved people (1802): Captain Thomas W. Egerton sailed from Liverpool on 21 May 1802.
+In 1802, 155 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

+Enterprize arrived at Havana on 28 November 1811, with 225 captives.
 She sailed from Havana on 21 December 1802.